 It is thought that the dog was brought to the island by pirates in the 16th and 17th centuries and then mated with a dog native to the island.
 The dogs may have traveled with the pirate ships to help catch rats or as companions on the long voyages.
 Madagascar was a favorite location for pirates and still has pirate landmarks and graveyards today.

 The breed is the island of Madagascar’s national dog.
 They are named for the seaport town of Tulear.
 Its closest relatives are the Bichons, such as the Bichon Tenerife.

 Cotons are outgoing but territorial.
 They should be socialized from a young age, so they are comfortable in any setting.
 They’re happy to learn anything but expect excitement in their training.
 The breed is playful, affectionate, and loyal.
 They love to run, swim and play.

 Coton de Tulear Exercise

 The Coton needs a medium amount of exercise and attention.
-It’s best to give them a daily walk for their energy level and to maintain their health.
+It’s best to give them a daily walk to maintain their energy level and health.
 They do well playing fetch in a yard.
-Without proper exercise they can become bored and destructive, so it’s a good idea to have some activities and toys to keep them occupied.
+They can become bored and destructive without proper exercise, so it’s a good idea to have some activities and toys to keep them occupied.

 Coton de Tulear Grooming

-You should start grooming your Coton as a puppy so they become used to it.
-As they get older you’ll need to brush them often to prevent matting.
+It would help if you started grooming your Coton as a puppy, so they become used to it.
+As they get older, you’ll need to brush them often to prevent matting.
 Alternatively, you could keep them in a short puppy clip to avoid the matting issue.
 A spray conditioner can be used to prevent breakage when brushing.
-Be sure to clean your dogs ears to avoid infection and brush their teeth!
+Be sure to clean your dog’s ears to avoid infection and brush their teeth!

 Coton de Tulear Health